kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 1. If your app must target iOS 8 because it contains Continuity features such as Handoff and shared web credentials, you'll have to sign **apple-app-site-association** using `openssl`.
 You can read more about this process in Apple's [Handoff Programming Guide (http://apple.co/1yG4jR9)](http://apple.co/1yG4jR9).

-1. Before you upload **apple-app-site-association** to your web server, run your JSON through an online validator such as [JSONLint (http://www.jsonlint.com)](http://www.jsonlint.com).
-[TODO: FPE: bit.ly] Universal links won't work if there's even the slightest syntax error in your JSON file!
+2. Before you upload **apple-app-site-association** to your web server, run your JSON through an online validator such as [JSONLint (www.jsonlint.com)](http://www.jsonlint.com).
+Universal links won't work if there's even the slightest syntax error in your JSON file!

 ### Handling universal links in your app

-When your app receives an incoming universal link, you'll want to respond by taking the user straight to the targeted content.
+When your app receives an incoming universal link, you should respond by taking the user straight to the targeted content.
 The final steps in implementing universal links are to parse the incoming URLs, determine what content to show, and navigate the user to the content.

 Head back to the **RWDevCon project** in Xcode and add the following class method to **Session.swift** at the bottom of the class: